Lishi905/SoMeLVLM/README.md

 ## Datasets

-We have develop a **654k** social media dataset **SoMeData**, which consists of five cognitive modules and various CSS task categories.
+We have developed a **654k** social media dataset **SoMeData**, which consists of five cognitive modules and various CSS task categories.

 <table class="tg">